nodejs/nodejs-collection/README.md

 We have list of people who review the post before publishing.
 If the post is specific to some technical topic, we seek review from someone who has knowledge of that domain.

 ### How to become an editor?
 We are looking for more reviewers.
-If you are interested, please open an issue in [nodejs-collection repo](https://github.com/nodejs/nodejs-collection/issues) with your details and the team will review it.
+If you are interested, please open an issue in [nodejs-collection repo](https://github.com/nodejs/nodejs-collection/issues) with these details and the team will review it.
+- Name
+- Experties (i.e IoT, Node.js Modules, cli, APIs etc)
+- How much time you can give per week. (i.e 1-2 hours)

 ### Benefits of being an editor
-- Your name will be added in the [current editors list](https://github.com/nodejs/nodejs-collection#current-editors).
+- Your name will be added to the [current editors list](https://github.com/nodejs/nodejs-collection#current-editors).
 - You'll be added to [editors list on Medium](https://medium.com/the-node-js-collection/about).
-- You'll receive discount to attend OpenJS Foundation Conference.
+- Possibility to become a member of Node.js Project and avail benefits like [Travel Fund](https://github.com/nodejs/admin#travel-fund).

 ### Current Editors
 * [bnb] - **Tierney Cyren** &lt;hello@bnb.im&gt;